orbitalquark/textadept/doc/manual.md

 [`buffer.register_image()`]: api.html#buffer.register_image

-### Folder Structure
+### Directory Structure

-Textadept's folder structure is organized as follows:
+Textadept's directory structure is organized as follows:

 * *core/*: Contains Textadept's core Lua modules.
 These modules are essential for the application to run.
-They provide Textadept's Lua to C interface, event structure, file interactions, and localization.
+They provide Textadept's Lua to C interface, event framework, file interactions, and localization.
 * *lexers/*: Houses the lexer modules that analyze source code for syntax highlighting.
 * *modules/*: Contains modules for editing text and source code, as well as